Canadian regulator clears launch of world's first bitcoin ETF: investment manager

 Investors have been able to trade bitcoin using futures contracts on the CME derivatives exchange.
 They can also buy closed-end investment funds, such as the Bitcoin Fund on the Toronto Stock Exchange.

-An ETF could offer some advantages to investors, such as lower fees.
+An ETF could offer some advantages to investors, such as buying at net asset value rather than at a premium, said Arthur Salzer, chief executive officer of Northland Wealth Management

+“I think the OSC is doing the right thing allowing for an ETF,” Salzer said.
+“It gets rid of some of the negatives of the current funds.”

 Bitcoin notched a record high of $48,975 on Friday.
 It has gained about 63% so far this year and soared roughly 1,130% since mid-March 2020.